privacybydesign/yivi-portal/README.md

 - `yivi-portal`: the Yivi Portal itself
 - `yivi-portal-db`: the PostgreSQL database that is used by the portal
 - `yivi-portal-yivi`: the Yivi server that is used by the portal for Yivi sessions
+- `yivi-portal-cron`: a service that runs the same image as the `yivi-portal` service, but with the `/bin/sh /app/entrypoint_cron.sh` entrypoint, which makes the cronjobs run in a different container.

 The nginx reverse proxy should be providing the `web` network in Docker, which the Yivi Portal and Yivi server connect to.
 Additionally, there is an internal `db` network, which is used by the Yivi Portal and the Yivi server to connect to the database.